-However, bacopa apparently does more to lucid dreaming than just help with dream recall, especially when combined with other acetylcholine boosters, such as choline, and with a lucid dreaming induction method, such as the WILD (Wake-Induced Lucid Dream) method.
+However, bacopa apparently does more to lucid dreaming than just help with dream recall, especially when combined with other acetylcholine boosters, such as choline, and with a lucid dreaming induction method, such as the WILD (Wake-Initiated Lucid Dream) method.
 One person reports:

 I had a couple successes with it that I initially attributed to a placebo effect, but after another effective WILD attempt I’m starting to wonder if it is more than that.
 The last two attempts have been during structured WBTBs and both resulted in WILDs.
 On both occasions I took […] Bacopa together with tablets of Choline […] despite the shallowness of the dream state I was able to resume LD multiple times by way of WILD and DILD for over an hour.

 As a nervine, Bacopa may also be useful as a sleep-promoting herb.
 Indeed, insomnia, especially when accompanied or caused by anxiety or stress, was treated with bacopa in traditional Ayurvedic medicine.